Dasharo/docs/docs/variants/protectli_fw6e/hardware-matrix.md

 |                        | 4.
 USB Type-C Hub Pro UCN3286                            |
 | **USB Keyboard**       | DELL KB216                                               |
 | **Power supply**       | Channel Well Technology 12V, 7.5A 90W                    |

-> Note, that in **RAM** section all used during verification procedure
-    modules have been listed.
-Device has only two RAM mounting slots.